 Prior to your course, we will send out details for you to access some pre-course reading which we recommend you spend at least 6 hours on to make the most out of your learning experience with us.
 Your pre-course learning outlines what you will cover on the day and allows you to familiarise yourself terminology and other important information covered in your theory session.
 Everything in your pre-course learning will be fully covered on the day by your tutor.

-What BOTOX® and Dermal Filler course should I attend?
+What Botulinum Toxin and Dermal Filler course should I attend?

-If you are new to BOTOX® and Dermal Filler, you need to firstly attend our foundation level course .
+If you are new to Botulinum Toxin and Dermal Filler, you need to firstly attend our foundation level course .

 Who are Inspired Cosmetic Training?

-Inspired Cosmetic Training is based at La Belle Forme Clinic and is Scotland’s only BOTOX® and Dermal Filler and aesthetic training academy led by a Consultant Plastic Surgeon.
-Mr Taimur Shoaib and our team of highly skilled medical aesthetic trainers will ensure you receive the highest standard of training.
-The team is supplemented by Carolyn Fraser, who has spent over 19 years as an Event Manager within the medical field, so you can be assured of a well run course and are in safe hands.
+Inspired Cosmetic Training was established in 2009 and since that time we have trained over 3000 doctors, nurses, midwives, dentists, dental hygienists, dental therapists, prescriber pharmacists and prescriber paramedics in Scotland in Botulinum Toxin and Dermal Fillers and more.
+Our team of highly skilled medical aesthetic trainers will ensure you receive the highest standard of training.
+The team is supplemented by Carolyn Fraser, who has spent over 20 years as an Event Manager within the medical field, so you can be assured of a well run course and are in safe hands.

 Can I practise after my training?